 how to make beef and sausage meatballs

 So, how do you make meatballs from scratch?
-We have shared a few of our favorite meatball recipes here on Savor the Best (if you haven’t already, please try these Asian Teriyaki Meatballs, our healthier Turkey Meatballs, or these Moroccan Lamb Meatballs in Spicy Tomato Sauce!).
+We have shared a few of our favorite meatball recipes here on Savor the Best (if you haven’t already, please try these Asian Teriyaki Meatballs, our healthier Turkey Meatballs, or these Moroccan Lamb Meatballs !).
 But if you’re like us, a classic Italian meatball is usually a go-to when it comes to meatballs!

 These beef and sausage meatballs are tasty and easy to make, so be sure to bookmark this recipe!